Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Answer: AS MANY AS IT TAKES!

 Searching for the perfect home takes time.
 I will show you as many homes as it takes to find one that best meets your needs.
 Sometimes you don't know what you really want until you visit a home that takes your breath away.
-I will make you feel rushed to make a decision - just read a few of my recent buyer reviews and see that I always have your best interests in mind.
-If we have to visit 9 homes or 90 homes, we'll find it!
+You should never feel rushed to make a decision.
+If we have to visit 9 homes or 90 homes, I'll be by your side from start to finish!

 I would like to preview a home for sale, who can I call?